uol-soc-teachingrepos/COMP2421-Numerical-Computation/README.md

 ### Formative homework

 There will be weekly homework assignment sheets.
 These are not for credit.
 Additional feedback will be given through the release of worked solutions and in tutorial sessions.

+### How to succeed?

+- Read lecture notes **before lectures** -- all available
+- Turn up to lectures with **pen and paper**
+- Attempt **worksheet** before tutorial
+- Let tutorial leader know where you are having problems before the session
+- Attend tutorial every week - ask questions

+### How to get 100%?

+**No one gets 100%**

+- You should be able to apply all algorithms to get 40-50%.
+- You should be able to apply modifications to algorithms to get 50-60%
+- You should be able to explore algorithms to get 60-70%
+- You should be able to understand why algorithms are good/bad to get 70%+
+- You should be able to write research papers on this topic to get 90%+

 ## Syllabus